A-j-K/aws-ca-stuff/README.md

    * Get an AWS ACM-PCA CSR and sign with our ROOT cert
    * Use that to allow AWS ACM to sign the CSR
 4. Register that device CRT with IoT
-5. Use the device CRT with both AWS IoI and N-able hosted Services
+5. Use the device CRT with both AWS IoI and your Private Company hosted services

 ## Outcome